Openhab-Nodes/website/content/en/developer/governance.md

 To operate with transparency, discussions, minutes, deliberations, project plans, plans for new features, and other artifacts are open, public, and easily accessible.

-The project is open to all; openHAB X provides the same opportunity to all.
+The project is open to all; OHX provides the same opportunity to all.
 Everyone participates with the same rules; there are no rules to exclude any potential contributors.

-openHAB X is a meritocracy.
+OHX is a meritocracy.
 The more that somebody contributes, the more responsibility they will earn.
 A pattern of quality contribution may lead to an invitation to join the project as a maintainer.
 Leadership roles are merit-based and earned by peer acclaim.
 Merit must be demonstrated in publicly-accessible activities.
 Maintainers are added to a project via election.

 ## Structure

-The openHAB X project is a big ecosystem of different components.
+The OHX project is a big ecosystem of different components.
-Starting with the operating system bundle, called openHAB X Distribution, While people often think of the runtime + addons when talking about openHAB X, there are other parts like openHAB X Cloud, the mobile apps, the voice skills, etc. - all in all, there are well over [40 different repos](https://github.com/openhab-nodes) under the OHX GitHub organisation.
+Starting with the operating system bundle, called OHX Distribution, While people often think of the runtime + addons when talking about OHX, there are other parts like OHX Cloud, the mobile apps, the voice skills, etc. - all in all, there are well over [40 different repos](https://github.com/openhab-nodes) under the OHX GitHub organisation.

 The different components are mostly maintained independently of each other.
 Many have their own release cycles and a dedicated maintainer team.

 ## Maintainers

-The [maintainers of openHAB X](https://github.com/orgs/openhab-nodes/teams/maintainers) is the superset of [all maintainers of the different code repositories](https://github.com/orgs/openhab-nodes/teams/maintainers/teams).
+The [maintainers of OHX](https://github.com/orgs/openhab-nodes/teams/maintainers) is the superset of [all maintainers of the different code repositories](https://github.com/orgs/openhab-nodes/teams/maintainers/teams).
 This means that the maintainer role is always related to a certain repository/component only and not to the entire project as such.

 Every component can (and should!) have more than one maintainer.
 All maintainers of a given repository build the maintainer team of the component in this repository.